Run a highly available SharePoint Server 2016 farm in Azure

 Install anti-malware agents for the VMs.

 Use the Azure pricing calculator to estimate costs.
-Here are some factors for optimizing the cost for this architecture.
+Here are some factors for optimizing the cost of this architecture.

 Active Directory Domain Services